John-Paul-Larkin/kitchenpos/README.md

 ![Redux](https://img.shields.io/badge/redux-%23593d88.svg?style=for-the-badge&logo=redux&logoColor=white)
 ![Framer](https://img.shields.io/badge/Framer-black?style=for-the-badge&logo=framer&logoColor=blue)

-My principal objective while developing this project was to expand my knowledge around Redux and how it can be used to manage complex state in React applications.
+My primary objective while developing this project was to expand my knowledge around Redux and how it can be used to manage complex state in React applications.
 I developed my understanding of the Redux architecture, including its core principles, such as state management, immutability, and reducers.
+Other objective included reinforcing my prior understanding of reacts core concepts, such as components, state, props, and lifecycle methods.

+I am satisfied I achieved my initial learning goals, however, I also gained an appreciation and rudimentary understanding of the concepts around data modeling, software architecture and the importance of initial design in facilitating the evolution of the software as requirements changed.
+As the project grew I realised that

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 ### Image